Gunner40/QR-code-component/README.md

 ### What I learned

 The css calc function must have a space between the operator.
-So width: calc(375px - 4em); will work but width: calc(375px -4em); will not.
+So width: calc(375px - 4em) will work, but width: calc(375px -4em) will not.

 ```css
 .card {